CameronLofy/Primality-and-Factorization/README.md

 * Implement `inventory` and verify it works

 ### Advice ###
-This exam may look overwhelming, but it really shouldn't be.
+This lab10 may look overwhelming, but it really shouldn't be.
 Take a minute and count how many simply getter's and setters you have been tasked with implementing.
 Most of those will be copy and paste with a line or two changed.

-We have provided you with all of the tests you need to be successful on this exam.
-We will not be changing out these tests when we grade your exam.
-You have all of the answers to this exam, you just need to write the code to make the answers work.
+We have provided you with all of the tests you need to be successful on this lab10.
+We will not be changing out these tests when we grade your lab10.
+You have all of the answers to this lab10, you just need to write the code to make the answers work.

 Remember, this is open every thing other than a person answering your questions.
-You can use all of the resources available to you to finish this exam.
+You can use all of the resources available to you to finish this lab10.
 Look at your past labs for ideas on how to implement these functions.

 While you haven't seen a linked list implemented like this before, where you don't have all of the standard functions, it functions exactly the same.